 Ruminant animals have complex digestive systems that enable them to efficiently break down grass and other plants, extracting every last morsel of nutrition and wasting as little as possible.

 Cattle and sheep wouldn’t have traditionally eaten a diet of grain.
 It’s only done now in our modern era of farming to speed up growth and get animals big and heavy enough for slaughter more quickly.
 A diet of grass means our animals grow at the rate nature intended, without being hurried along – they live longer and ‘finish’ more slowly than their grain-fed counterparts.

 At a time when farming’s a tough industry and profit margins are tight, few farmers choose a system that takes longer.
-We, however, believe that the little bit of extra time needed for their muscles to mature naturally means our cattle and sheep produce meat with better flavour and texture.
-This is probably why, in only our second year of operating as Coombe Farm Organic, we’ve already picked up awards for our lamb and beef products.
+We, however, believe that the little bit of extra time needed for their muscles to mature naturally, means our cattle and sheep produce meat with better flavour and texture.
+This is probably why, in only our second year of operating as Coombe Farm Organic, we had already picked up awards for our lamb and beef products.

 As well as being nourishing, grasslands provide a natural environment for our livestock to live in.
 Even our pigs and chickens – although not grown solely on grass – thrive on outdoor life, rootling and scratching around, foraging for food and exercising all the while.
 This is a pivotal part of our farming system, ensuring not only are all of our livestock happy but that they develop robust muscles with excellent texture while building strong bones full of nutritious marrow.